top of page

 Problems Caused by Overactive and Underactive Thyroid

-The thyroid gland affects every cell in the body because thyroid hormone affects the metabolism of all body tissues.
-An overactive thyroid, a condition known as hyperthyroidism, is manifested by an increase in body temperature and pulse, occasional bouts of diarrhea, fatigue, a large appetite in the presence of a loss of weight, and often a mental state resembling mania.
-Under-function of the gland, called hypothyroidism, affects about ten percent of women sometime in their lives, most commonly after the age of 50.
+The thyroid gland plays a crucial role in influencing every cell in the body, as thyroid hormone regulates the metabolism of all body tissues.
+Hyperthyroidism, or an overactive thyroid, is characterized by increased body temperature and pulse, occasional diarrhea, fatigue, a large appetite despite weight loss, and often a manic mental state.
+Hypothyroidism, or under-functioning of the gland, impacts about ten percent of women at some point in their lives, most frequently after the age of 50.

 Signs include any of the following: mental sluggishness, poor memory, weakness, coarse and dry skin and hair, brittle nails, thinning of the hair, intolerance of cold, puffiness of the face and extremities from fluid retention, and decreased sweating.
 Such persons may gain weight, talk and move more slowly, and have slow reflexes and a slow pulse.
 Constipation and muscle cramping are common.